 Activate the event if: select "On each change to true"

-Leave the other items in this dialog window unchanged.
+Leave the other items in this window unchanged.

 You have just set the application to detect the changes of the first bit (zero-based index) of the Status variable and if the value of this bit switches to 1 (true) then the event is triggered.

 Advanced event logging

-The above described procedures allow you to quickly and easily define the eventing of variables in your application.
+The above described procedures allow you to quickly and easily define the eventing of variables in the application.
 If these options are insufficient for any reason, then it is also possible to work with events in scripts.
 In this way, other features of the event system that are not available by means of data extensions can be used.

 Detailed information regarding this operation of events can be found in chapter Alarm and Event system